mpr90/rtkml/README.md

 ### Additional Info

 Both the data from the waypoints in the RT data and the legs (a.k.a.
 KML path or GPX Track) will be extracted into the KML.
 All of the "legs" in the Roadtrippers JSON response data will be combined into a single path.
 The waypoints can be omitted by using the `--no-waypoints` argument; the paths can be omitted by using the `--no-paths` argument.
+Set the prefix for the output KML filename using the `--name <prefix>` argument.

 If you have a multi-day trip and include a date on the overnight stops, rtkml will create a single track for each day of the trip.
 This feature can be disabled by using the `--no-group-days` command line argument, which will then create one KML path for each leg in the JSON response.